Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        A DSDT is required; see also SSDT.

        ACPI tables contain only one DSDT but can contain one or more SSDTs, which are optional.
-Each SSDT can only add to the ACPI namespace, but cannot modify or replace anything in the DSDT.
+Each SSDT can only add to the woke ACPI namespace, but cannot modify or replace anything in the woke DSDT.

 DMAR   Signature Reserved (signature == "DMAR")